TEAMMATES/teammates/devdocs/troubleshooting-guide.md

 * Any relevant screenshots (e.g. screen shot of the diff window showing the offending difference)

-### Other errors and solutions
+### Common test errors and solutions

+1. **Error**: Encountered "java.net.ConnectException: Connection refused" when running some tests.

+  **Solution**: Ensure that your dev server is started prior to running those tests.

+2. **Error**: Encountered "org.openqa.selenium.WebDriverException: Unable to bind to locking port 7054 within 45000 ms" when running tests with Browser.

+  **Solution**: Ensure compatible version of Firefox is installed as specified under Prerequisites.

-1. **ERROR**: Tests fail randomly during dev server testing.
+3. **ERROR**: Tests fail randomly during dev server testing.

   **SOLUTION**: Make sure there is only one dev server running.
 Eclipse will happily allow you to start multiple dev servers.

   ![troubleshooting-test-4.png](images/troubleshooting-test-4.png)

-2. **ERROR (on Windows)**: NullPointerException when trying to access email box.
+4. **ERROR (on Windows)**: NullPointerException when trying to access email box.
 The error message looks something like this:
    ```
       java.lang.NullPointerException at
       javax.mail.internet.ParameterList.set(ParameterList.java:165) at